'Nothing to lose': The mantra driving Rovers' return to the top flight

 While they lost their last Central League match 2-1 to the Miramar Rangers, the nature of their performance should also be an encouraging one going forward.

-Miramar – who finished in second spot just two points behind Wellington Olympic - benefited from two quick-fire own goals, with Napier City Rovers looking the better team for much of the match.
+Miramar – who are in second spot just two points behind Wellington Olympic ahead of the clubs playing what will be a title-deciding last round clash between the pair - benefited from two quick-fire own goals, with Napier City Rovers looking the better team for much of the match.

 Hoyle's team have two warm-up matches for the league; beating Whanganui Athletic 4-1 and then this weekend travelling to take on the A-League's Wellington Phoenix.